Claiming for Negligence and Breach of Contract with Beauty Treatments

 Eyebrow Treatments such as Microblading

 One of the growing areas for beauty treatments is microblading, also known as eyebrow feathering.
 The tip of the tool used is not a blade, it is a combination of needles all joined together.
-The tool makes microscopic [or tiny] slits in the eyebrows to give the optical illusion of hairs that mimic eyebrow hair.
+The tool makes tiny slits in the eyebrows to give the optical illusion of hairs that mimic eyebrow hair.
 The slit is then filled with ink, similar to a tattoo.
 The results can last up to 3 years.

 In inexperienced hands the results can be devastating to an individual’s face.
 Recently, our firm has successfully won a case at trial on behalf of a client who underwent eyebrow microblading.
 She had wanted a natural brown pigment to her eyebrows to complement her features; what she got, however, were thick blue lines across her eyebrows, as if drawn on by marker pen.